jjcard/TextAdventurePackage/README.md

 ====================

 A java library to help make text adventure games.
-Includes interfaces and basic implimentation classes for:
+Includes interfaces and basic implementation classes for:

   - Location
   - Mob